-- Assessed co-benefits of green infrastructure in UWIN cities using the iTree tool, including air quality, carbon sequestration, cooling effects, and UV exposure. - Collected, processed and analyzed monthly water use data from approximately 150 municipalities to characterize indoor and outdoor residential, industrial, and temporal water use patterns in U.S. cities. - Assessed the effects of grey and green stormwater infrastructure in the New York City on flooding and combined sewer overflows over a range of climate change and sea level rise scenarios.
+- Assessed the carbon sequestrations, air quality, energy savings, UV exposure, and other cobenefits of green stormwater infrastructure systems in Philadelphia. - Compiled a dataset of green infrastructure systems across U.S. - Assessed the effects of grey and green stormwater infrastructure in the New York City on flooding and combined sewer overflows over a range of climate change and sea level rise scenarios. - Assessed cost, reliability, and resiliency tradeoffs of municipal water demand reduction strategies across UWIN cities.